lauradrepanos/mdibl_summer2021/jcoffman008summary/README.md

       		(technically any tag after the GO term that isn't "log2fc" will result in the script showing z score )
 	- edit input_jcoffman008GOsummary.json to change filepaths
 OUTPUT: creates the GO_summaries directory and populates it with an additional png each time it is run with a unique GO term.
 If "znorm", is in the file name, the png will demonstrate the z-normalized transcript count of all genes in all jcoffman008 samples, separated by time and further by klf9 knockouts vs. wildtype samples.
 Otherwise, the png will be a figure of 3 violin plots demonstrating the log fold change of all genes in the GO in the three time-separated DESEQ analyses.
 The boxplot juxtaposed over the violin plots provide the 5-number summary of the same data.

+### REVIGO TreeMap Visualizations
+PURPOSE: Uses Revigo clustering algorithm to summarize and visualize set of enriched Gene Ontology groups.
+File mostly written by Revigo webtool- I changed the settings in the treemap function call to enhance the readabiltiy of the visualization.

+USAGE: Run Revigo webtool (http://revigo.irb.hr/) (provided list of GO groups and FDRs from results of GSEA or GOrilla), which yields a file nearly identical to RevigoTreeMap.R this with revigo.data object populated specific to the data-- replace revigo.data in RevigoTreeMap.R with those lines then run Rscript RevigoTreeMap.R

+OUTPUT: Generates revigo_treemap.pdf with TreeMap visualization.